Set Up a Separate Wi-Fi Network for WireGuard on OpenWrt

 interface, and their firewall zones, respectively — but it won’t work yet.
 By default, traffic from all LAN

-.
-We still need to configure custom routing rules so that only lanVPN
+wan.
+We still need to configure custom routing rules so that only lanVPN traffic

 is sent through the VPN.